Keep Sydney Open: Protests and rallies

 Keep Sydney Open organised a protest rally which took place on 21 February 2016, commencing in Belmore Park and then moving to Hyde Park, Sydney.
 Some reports estimated that 15,000 people were in attendance.
 The group arranged for the protest to be addressed by a number of high-profile individuals, including Dave Faulkner of band the Hoodoo Gurus, Isabella Manfredi of The Preatures, Nina Las Vegas, and Crikey journalist Bernard Keane.
 Performing at the rally were Royal Headache, Art vs. Science and Future Classic DJs.

 Another rally was held by Keep Sydney Open in October 2016.
 The organisers estimated that about 4,000 people attended the rally.
 The rally was widely reported for gaining the support of Cold Chisel frontman Jimmy Barnes and its amusing protest signs.

 The group had plans to hold a third rally in January 2017, this time in the Kings Cross precinct but NSW Police successfully brought a last-minute application in the NSW Supreme Court for a "prohibition order" under the Summary Offences Act 1988.
 Shortly after, Keep Sydney Open's campaign organiser, Tyson Koh, said that they would hold a "bigger, louder" rally instead.
 A rally was then held in Martin Place on 18 February 2017.

 On 1 July 2017, Keep Sydney Open held a music festival in Kings Cross called "Meet Me in The Cross", which included performances by Dappled Cities, Hermitude, Nina Las Vegas, and Thundamentals.
 The Kings Cross Hotel continued to display a Keep Sydney Open banner after the festival was held, until it was forced to take the banner down after a pro-lockouts residents group complained to the local council.

 Election

 On 18 October 2017, Keep Sydney Open published a video to their Facebook page asking their sizeable audience whether they should run for NSW parliament.
-Response to the video from Keep Sydney Open’s base was largely positive and they registered in the 2019 NSW Election.
+Response to the video from Keep Sydney Open’s base was largely positive and they registered in the 2019 New South Wales state election.

+Keep Sydney Open fielded 61 candidates: 41 in local electorates for the Legislative Assembly and 20 for the Legislative Council.
+Receiving 81,508 primary votes for the LC, they just fell short of getting a candidate elected, but their preferences flowed to the Animal Justice Party who achieved 86,713 primary votes and successfully gained a Legislative Council seat.

+While not attainting parliamentary representation, the level of support for, and interest in, Keep Sydney Open's campaign made the lockouts a key focus of the election.
+The newly re-elected Liberal government convened a nighttime industry round table to advise Joint Select Committee on Sydney's Night Time Economy into the lockouts.
+40 recommendations around music, entertainment and the night time economy resulted from this inquiry, all of which were supported by the government.